 • Communication Breakdown: "When you don’t contribute to meetings, we miss out on your valuable insights, affecting our decision-making."

-Practical Example of Active Listening:
+Practical Examples of Active Listening:

 Conclude feedback with a focus on future actions.
 Discuss what can be done differently and how to support the individual’s growth.